groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-html-with-advanced-options.md

 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---
 GroupDocs.Conversion provides [WebConvertOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions) to give you control over conversion result.
 The following options could be set:

 *   [FixedLayout](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/fixedlayout) controls the HTML generation.
 If it's set to *true*, fixed layout will be used e.g. absolutely positioned HTML element.
+*   [FixedLayoutShowBorders](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/fixedlayoutshowborders) controls the display of page borders during fixed layout conversion.
+Default is true.
+*   [EmbedFontResources](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/embedfontresources) specifies whether to embed font resources within the main HTML.
+Default is false.
+Note: fonts automatically embed when FixedLayout is enabled.
 *   [Zoom](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/zoom) specifies the zoom level in percentage.
 The default value is 100.
 *   [UsePdf](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/usepdf).
 Sometimes, for better rendering and elements positioning the source document should be converted to PDF first.
 If this property is set to *true*, the input firstly is converted to PDF and after that to desired format.

 The following code snippet shows how to convert to HTML with advanced options